Single-nucleotide polymorphism: Databases

 The International SNP Map working group mapped the sequence flanking each SNP by alignment to the genomic sequence of large-insert clones in Genebank.
 These alignments were converted to chromosomal coordinates that is shown in Table 1.
-This list has greatly increased since, with, for instance, the Kaviar database now listing 162 million single nucleotide variants (SNVs).
+This list has greatly increased since, with, for instance, the Kaviar database now listing 162 million single nucleotide variants.

 Nomenclature

 The nomenclature for SNPs include several variations for an individual SNP, while lacking a common consensus.

 The rs### standard is that which has been adopted by dbSNP and uses the prefix "rs", for "reference SNP", followed by a unique and arbitrary number.
 SNPs are frequently referred to by their dbSNP rs number, as in the examples above.

 The Human Genome Variation Society (HGVS) uses a standard which conveys more information about the SNP.
 Examples are: